 - One of the most serious cases of a crowdfunding data security breach happened in 2014 when Kickstarter was hacked, and their users’ data including usernames, addresses, email addresses, and encrypted passwords were stolen.
 Luckily, no credit card data was affected.

-- In 2015, 15 gigabytes of user data and the source code of Patreon was stolen by hackers.
+- In 2015, 15 gigabytes of user data and the source code of Patreon were stolen by hackers.
 Patreon claimed that their users’ personal data was encrypted.
 Therefore, the attackers were not able to crack the keys and steal the information.
 Such sensitive data as credit card numbers, social security numbers, or tax forms did not leak as it was not stored on Patreon's servers.
 The company asked its users to reset the passwords and initiated a security audit process.